From pig to panel

 Four rooms, one bench, and a mill that remembers 1952.

 Came is a patient material.
-Drawn too fast it pits; drawn too cold it splits at the heart of the H. Everything here is set up to keep the work slow enough to stay honest.
+Drawn too fast it pits; drawn too cold it splits at the heart of the H; drawn in humid August it'll grow a white bloom before it reaches your studio.
+Everything here is set up to keep the work slow enough to stay honest.

 01